khallaftaha-cmyk/DevOps_automation_toolkit/README.md

 A collection of beginner-friendly but professional DevOps automation tools written in Bash.
 This toolkit helps automate common tasks such as Git backups, log cleanup, system monitoring, file encryption, and project creation.
+Designed for Linux environments (Ubuntu recommended) and ideal for learning Git, Bash scripting, system automation, and workflow optimization.

 ## Project Structure